 YAML Configuration

 The YAML document attempts to describing to a pyembed::OxidizedPythonInterpreterConfig Rust struct.
-This type and its fields are extensively documented at OxidizedPythonInterpreterConfig Struct.
+This type and its fields are extensively documented in the Rust code and will not be duplicated here for fear of the documentation getting out of sync.